skip to content

 Seminars & classes

-Research students are expected to attend weekly research seminars and discussion groups in their research area.
+Research students are expected to attend research seminars and discussion groups in their research area.
 They may also attend other relevant research seminars offered by Linguistics or other language science departments in Cambridge.
-Research students must also attend training in research skills, which is offered by Sectional PhD training seminars and the University's Researcher Development Programme.
+Research students must also attend training in research skills, which is offered by Departmental PhD training seminars and the University's Researcher Development Programme.

 Lectures